Camtasia Relay Frequently Asked Questions

 - Before your recording can be published to Vault, you must log into relay.pacificu.edu and enter some profile information.

 Camtasia Relay is a system for capturing video from a computer screen, and audio from a microphone, and then publishing that video, in a variety of formats, to a variety of places.
 The video will show whatever was happening on the screen of your computer while you were recording.
 This type of software is typically known in an academic setting as “lecture capture” because it can be used to make video of classroom lectures.
 Unlike some other lecture capture software, Camtasia Relay recordings are not scheduled, but ad hoc, meaning the person who wants the recording must turn the recorder on and off.

 I need some place to put my video files once I’ve created them.
 Does Camtasia Relay host files?

 No, the Camtasia Relay server only processes and publishes files to their destinations.
 Once they are published to their destination, they are deleted from the server.
-The preferred solution for online media hosting is the Pacific @ iTunes U system (see Pacific @ iTunes U Frequently Asked Questions).

 Who can use Camtasia Relay?